snacktavish/TreeUpdatingComparison/TreeUpdating.md

-Log into jetstream and cd into the directory for this example. and update the files by pulling form github:
+Log into jetstream and cd into the directory for this example. and update the files by pulling from github:

     cd moledata/Mole2023/Neisseria_demo
     git pull